kuzudb/kuzu-docs/blog/2024-02-23-transforming-your-data-2/index.md

 ```

 The script `load_data.py` reads the CSV files and inserts the data into Kùzu using the Python API.
-The result of running this script is that we a graph whose schema matches that shown in the sketch
+The result of running this script is a graph whose schema matches that shown in the sketch
 above.

 <div class="img-center">